The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 It was also shown that the enzyme protein phosphatase 2A (PP2A) plays an important role in regulating AMPK activity.
 PP2A is shown to increase dephosphorylation levels of AMPK during periods of mild desiccation stress (Kondo et al., 2019).
 In fact, both PP1A and PP2A, as well as de novo gene expression, are required for anhydrobiosis to be carried out successfully (Kondo et al., 2015).

-Protective Mechanisms of Cryptobiosis
+Protective mechanisms of cryptobiosis

 Inducing quiescence (and often tun formation) is not the only factor that must be considered in the pursuit of dormancy strategies.
 Existing in this state has many advantages for the tardigrade, but it is also incredibly taxing on the body and has the potential to cause considerable damage even to the DNA itself, requiring mitigation through supplemental evolutionary solutions.

-A wide range of bioprotectant molecules, depicted in Figure 5, are involved in increasing the tardigrade’s desiccation resistance, improving its ability to avoid desiccation-induced damage to cell membranes, proteins, and even DNA.
+A wide range of bioprotectant molecules, depicted in Figure 5, are involved in increasing the tardigrade’s desiccation resistance, improving its ability to avoid desiccation-induced damage to cell membranes, , and even DNA.
 Several such bioprotectants have been discussed in a previous essay; however, they still bear repeating.

 Firstly, Late Embryogenesis Abundant (LEA) proteins and Heat-shock proteins (Hsps) are proposed to play a role in preventing the aggregation of proteins during desiccation and hence act as “molecular shields and chaperones” (Møbjerg and Neves, 2021).
 In particular, Hsps are observed to bind to proteins denatured by water loss, thereby preventing them from aggregating within the cell (Wang et al., 2014).
 During rehydration meanwhile, up-regulated Hsps are found to “reinitiate productive protein folding pathways and re-establish membrane fluidity” (Wang et al., 2014).
 This is particularly relevant considering that rapid rehydration following cryptobiotic reversal has the potential to cause cellular damage, as discussed further in section 2 (Rinehart and Denlinger, 2004).